Corporate advisor

 What is ARR?
 It is annual reoccurring revenue!
 Whilst ARR is typically reserved for SaaS businesses, many business owners undervalue the inbuilt reoccurring revenue they may already have.
 Typically in services outside of software, this usually comes in the form of service or product contracts that are locked in over years.
 The quality of these agreements, and length of them play a very large role in not just locking in revenue, but also the value of a business at its time of sale!

-From our corporate and business advisory experience, many business owners fail to negotiate the right types of contracts with the right clauses, to maximise the future sale value of their businesses!
+From our corporate advisory experience, many business owners fail to negotiate the right types of contracts with the right clauses, to maximise the future sale value of their businesses!

 Key personnel